bingson/WinGolems/Readme.md

 <br>

 ### I. &nbsp; Keyboard Shortcuts <a name="ks"></a>

-Note: Under WinGolems, the `win` key functions as a modifier key and will not bring up the start menu when pressed alone.
+Under WinGolems, the `win` key functions as a modifier key and will not bring up the start menu when pressed alone.
 The start menu can be accessed with `ctrl + esc`, `win + left click`, or `ctrl + win + enter`

+`win + esc` will toggle all other hotkeys off and on